dairycultist/RPG-engine/README.md

 ## TO-DO
 1. make a human-readable text format for dialogue and choices (core visual-novel components)
   - game data file has a "start state" entry so that the editor can test starting from arbitrary states
-2. make (i.e. convert my current code into) a simple launcher that reads that text file and plays the game (editor will come later)
+2. implement game.c (reads the aforementioned text file and plays the game) (editor will come later)

 ## Limitations
 - there's no "world map" to walk around in, so this is more of a visual novel engine but with battles/a party system